Frequently Asked Questions

 A

-Lawg is an AI tax agent that orchestrates multi-step reasoning workflows across a curated database of Australian tax legislation, ATO rulings, and case law.
-Under the hood, it uses retrieval-augmented generation anchored to authoritative sources — not open-ended generation from training data like ChatGPT.
+Lawg runs multi-step reasoning across a curated database of Australian tax legislation, ATO rulings, and case law.
+It uses retrieval-augmented generation anchored to authoritative sources, not open-ended generation from training data like general-purpose AI assistants.
 Each citation includes inline references [R1], [R2] that link directly to the original source document.
 You can click any citation to view the exact passage in the original legislation, ATO ruling, or court decision, with the relevant text highlighted.
-This verify-on-click design means you never have to take the AI's word for it — you can confirm every reference against the primary source in seconds.
+This verify-on-click design means you never have to take the AI's word for it.
+You can confirm every reference against the primary source in seconds.

 Q